 HI 16/24 Loss of Data Centres 5 x 2 = 10 Description If the Trust's data centres are lost simultaneously, there is a risk that critical Trust services will fail, which may result in significant disruptions to patient care, compromised data access, and potential harm to the Trust's operations and reputation.
 Accountable Director Director of Health Informatics HI 16/24 Loss of gas supply 5 x 1 = 5 Description If an extended gas outage occurred on the inpatient estate, there is a risk that patient care would be disrupted, which may result in significant impacts on service delivery, particularly in inpatient buildings, potentially compromising patient safety.
-Accountable Director Director of Finance and Estates E 7/24 Diesel Fuel Supply 4 x 2 = 8 Description Due to the current diesel fuel storage level for generators not meeting the 4-day supply requirement, there is a risk that the Trust may be unable to sustain critical services during extended outages, which may result in compromised patient safety, operational disruptions, and ongoing non-compliance with HTM 06 standards.
-Accountable Director Director of Finance and Estates N&F 20/24 Mpox Infection 5 x 2 = 10 Description If Mpox cases increase in the UK and the Trust does not impeffective infection control measures or provide staff with the training for using HCID PPE, there is a risk that the disease within the Trust's facilities, which may result in compromised staff safety, service disruptions, and increased strain on infection infection. necessary may spread patient and Accountable Director Chief Nurse NF 21/24 Highly Transmissible and Impactful Pandemic 5 x 1 = 5 Description If a highly transmissible and impactful pandemic emerges an pandemic preparedness and response plans are insufficient, risk that the Trust will be unable to effectively manage patien demands and protect staff, which may result in overwhelmed services, compromised patient outcomes, and operational disparence. there is a t care healthcare Accountable Director Chief Nurse E 12/24 Electricity Outage 5 x 2 = 1 Description If an extended electricity outage occurs on the estate, there is a risk that patient care will be disrupted, which may result in severe impacts on inpatient buildings, including compromised safety, and operational challenges.
-Accountable Director Director of Finance and Estates HI 17/24 Data Breach 4 x 2 = 8 Description If disgruntled employees or employees acting by accident or malicious intent cause a significant data breach, there is a ris sensitive information will be compromised, which may result penalties, financial loss, reputational damage, and potential bratient and staff privacy. sk that in regulatory Accountable Director Director of Health Informatics E 6/24 Water outage 5 x 2 = 10 Description If an extended water outage occurred on the estate, there is patient care would be disrupted, which may result in signification service delivery, particularly in inpatient buildings, potential compromising patient safety and hygiene standards. int impacts Accountable Director Director of Finance and Estates
+Accountable Director Director of Finance and Estates E 7/24 Diesel Fuel Supply 4 x 2 = 8 Description Due to the current diesel fuel storage level for generators not meeting the 4-day supply requirement, there is a risk that the Trust may be unable to sustain critical services during extended outages, which may result in compromised patient safety, operational disruptions ongoing non-compliance with HTM 06 standards. , and Accountable Director Director of Finance and Estates N&F 20/24 Mpox Infection 5 x 2 = 10 Description If Mpox cases increase in the UK and the Trust does not implement effective infection control measures or provide staff with the necessary training for using HCID PPE, there is a risk that the disease may spread within the Trust's facilities, which may result in compromised patient and staff safety, service disruptions, and increased strain on infection control resources.
+Accountable Director Chief Nurse NF 21/24 Highly Transmissible and Impactful Pandemic 5 x 1 = 5 Description If a highly transmissible and impactful pandemic emerges and the Trust's pandemic preparedness and response plans are insufficient, there is a risk that the Trust will be unable to effectively manage patient care demands and protect staff, which may result in overwhelmed healthcare services, compromised patient outcomes, and operational disruptions Accountable Director Chief Nurse E 12/24 Electricity Outage 5 x 2 = 10 Description If an extended electricity outage occurs on the estate, there is a risk that patient care will be disrupted, which may result in severe impacts on inpatient buildings, including compromised safety, and operational challenges.
+Accountable Director Director of Finance and Estates HI 17/24 Data Breach 4 x 2 = 8 Description If disgruntled employees or employees acting by accident or with malicious intent cause a significant data breach, there is a risk that sensitive information will be compromised, which may result in regulatory penalties, financial loss, reputational damage, and potential harm to patient and staff privacy.
+Accountable Director Director of Health Informatics E 6/24 Water outage 5 x 2 = 10 Description If an extended water outage occurred on the estate, there is a risk that patient care would be disrupted, which may result in significant impacts on service delivery, particularly in inpatient buildings, potentially compromising patient safety and hygiene standards.
+Accountable Director Director of Finance and Estates